Optical appearance of regularized compact objects without an exterior photon sphere: Intensity distributions around compact objects

-When it comes to observation, the BH shadow diameter is important since high-resolution very long baseline interferometry (VLBI) observations, particularly those carried out by the EHT Collaboration, can directly restrict it.
+In this section, we perform a phenomenological comparison between the predicted shadow sizes and the angular scales reported by the EHT observations.
+Our objective is to examine the observational consistency of the model rather than to perform a statistical parameter estimation or derive quantitative confidence intervals.
+When it comes to observation, the BH shadow diameter is important since high-resolution very long baseline interferometry (VLBI) observations, particularly those carried out by the EHT Collaboration, can directly constrain it.
 The EHT has produced unprecedented measurements of the shadow size by imaging the vicinity of supermassive compact objects like Sgr A* and M87*.
-Based on these observational data, we can restrict the parameters $M, L$, and $q$.
+Based on these observational data, we can do the phenomenological Comparison of the parameters $M, L$, and $q$.
 These data serve as a crucial testbed for examining departures from the Kerr metric's predictions.
 They are among the most direct probes of the strong-gravity regime near the event horizon.
 The appropriate limitations on the dimensionless shadow radius $ rsh/M $ can be inferred as follows using the observed angular diameters and the mass estimates of these BHs \cite{Vagnozzi:2022moj,Kala:2025fld}:

 In Fig\,(\ref{observation}), Shadow radius in the null and charged null regularized spacetime compared with the EHT observational bounds for Sgr $A^{*}$ and M87.
-Figs.\,\ref{a} and \ref{b} show the variation of the normalized shadow radius $Rsh/M$ with respect to the parameter $l/M$ for the neutral case, while the shaded regions represent the $1\sigma$ and $2\sigma$ observational constraints derived from the EHT measurements of Sgr $A^{*}$ and M87, respectively.
+Figs.\,\ref{a} and \ref{b} show the variation of the normalized shadow radius $Rsh/M$ with respect to the parameter $L/M$ for the neutral case, while the shaded regions represent the $1\sigma$ and $2\sigma$ observational range derived from the EHT measurements of Sgr $A^{*}$ and M87, respectively.
 Figs.\,\ref{c} and \ref{d} correspond to the charged null regular geometry, where the influence of the charge parameter $q/M$ on the shadow radius is demonstrated for different values $q/M = 0, 0.5, 1.0,$ and $1.5$.
-The shadow radius increases slightly with higher charge, indicating a deviation from the Schwarzschild limit.
-The colored bands denote the observational ranges within which the theoretical shadow size remains consistent with the EHT observations.
-Overall, the comparison shows that both Sgr $A^{*}$ and M87 constraints restrict the allowed parameter space of the null regular geometry, with the neutral case lying well within the observational limits and higher charges leading to marginally larger deviations.
+The shadow radius decreases slightly with increasing charge, indicating a modest deviation from the Schwarzschild limit.
+The colored bands denote the observational ranges of the shadow angular diameter reported by the EHT Collaboration, within which the theoretical shadow size is compatible with the measured angular scales.
+Overall, the comparison shows that both Sgr $A^{*}$ and M87 phenomenological comparison allowed parameters space of the null regular geometry, with the neutral case lying well within the observational limits and higher charges leading to marginally larger deviations.